vuejs/vuefire/packages/documentation/docs/vuefire/binding-subscriptions.md

 </FirebaseExample>

 :::warning
-It's necessary to declare properties with their initial values in `data`. **For the RTDB, using an _Array_ as the initial value will bind the Reference as an array, otherwise it is bound as an object**.
+You must declare properties with their initial values in `data`. **For the RTDB, using an _Array_ as the initial value will bind the Reference as an array, otherwise it is bound as an object**.
 For Firestore, collections and queries are bound as arrays while documents are bound as objects.
 :::

 ## Programmatic binding

-Declarative binding is simple and easy to write, however, you will probably need to change the reference to the database while the application is running.
-Changing the active document you are displaying, displaying a different user profile, etc. This can be achieved through the `$rtdbBind`/`$bind` methods added by `rtdbPlugin`/`firestorePlugin` in any Vue component.
+For most data you obtain from a database, you will want to change the reference to point to various different parts of the database at different times while the application is running, e.g. to display a different user profile, or different product detail page.
+This can be achieved through the `$rtdbBind`/`$bind` methods added by `rtdbPlugin`/`firestorePlugin` in any Vue component.

 <FirebaseExample>